essentials/Essentials/README.markdown

 Commits should fall into one of 3 areas:

-- `[Feature]`: Commits which are features should start with `[Feature]` and followed by a quick summary on the top line, followed by some extra details in the commit body.
+- `[Feature]`: Commits which are features should start with `[Feature]` and be followed by a quick summary on the top line with some extra details in the commit body.

-- `[Fix]`: Commits which fix bugs, or minor improvements to existing features should start with `[Fix]` and followed by a quick summary on the top line, followed by some extra details in the commit body.
+- `[Fix]`: Commits which fix bugs or involve minor improvements to existing features should start with `[Fix]` and be followed by a quick summary on the top line with some extra details in the commit body.

 - Commits which fix bugs caused by previous commits (since last release), or otherwise make no functionality changes, should have no prefix.
-These will not be added to the project change log.
+These will not be added to the project changelog.

 Coding Guidelines
 -----------------